Nes0x/BattleBitAPI.Addons/Documentation/articles/event_handler/first_steps.md

 await app.RunAsync();
 ```

-After that, you can create class which listening to events
+After that, you can create class which listening to events.

 ```csharp
 public class OnPlayer : EventModule